 Back to Back wheel gauge (B2B) should be checked with the aid of a specially made gauge block, This will give the correct distance between the two inner faces of the flanges of all rolling stock.
 You should check and adjust if it's possible to do so, all wheels on a loco including those on any pony trucks and bogies plus also all the wheels on your coaches and trucks.
 The B2B gauge for standard "00" is 14.4mm+/- 0.05mm and is set by the UK's The Double O Gauge Association.

-You can buy gauges directly from the Association by visiting their shop at The Double O Gauge Associations Shop For "00" you would need their 'Commercial' gauge.
-Or they can sometimes be purchased from some good model shops, just be sure you purchase a 14.4mm one.
+You can buy gauges directly from the Association by visiting their shop at The Double O Gauge Associations For "00" you would need their ''Intermediate standard" gauge for UK OO.
+Or they can sometimes be purchased from some good model shops, just be sure you purchase a 14.4mm to 14.5mm one.

 While this checking is being carried out, take the opportunity to remove any deposits of dirt from the tyres of the wheels, that all so easily builds up during running.
-Do this with the aid of a fibre pen, an old small flat bladed screwdriver or a specialist brass wire brush or even a Lint free cloth (old cotton hankie perhaps?) soaked in a little Meths or Lighter Fluid and rubbed onto the wheels, or use a cotton bud to apply the fluid and wipe off with a clean lint free cloth.
-Please ensure safety measure are in place when using the fluids previously mentioned - strictly No Smoking and have a well ventilated room.
+Do this with the aid of a fibre pencil, an old small flat bladed screwdriver or a specialist brass wire brush.
+Then follow up with a Lint free cloth (old cotton hankie perhaps?) soaked in a little Isopropyl Alcohol (IPA) 99.9% variety.
+Alternative can be to use Methylated Sprits (Meths) and rubbed onto the wheels, or use a cotton bud to apply the fluid.
+Please ensure safety measure are in place when using these fluids mentioned - strictly No Smoking and have a well ventilated room.
 Consider too replacing any plastic wheels with metal tyre ones, as the plastic wheel is renown for spreading dirt and grim from its wheels onto the rails, resulting in even more rail cleaning being needed.

 1) When folded up the layout will be almost to the underside of a conventional ceiling as the baseboards lowered height needs to be around 39 inches (1000mm) above floor.